NBKRedSpy/Unity-External-Log-Window/README.md

 ![Log Example](./media/LogExample.png)

-Outputs a Unity game's log to an external console window.
+Outputs the Unity log to an external window.
+This does not affect the normal logging.

 This is similar to BepInEx's console window.

 # Usage
 Add the code below to add the console to Unity's logging system.